DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Logical-Data-Map.md

  ![Source _queries.PNG](/.attachments/Source%20_queries-6f663bf7-9c8e-4859-ab29-4daf43fb04f8.PNG)
 When building a data flow source the procedure is to:
 1. create the data source and set the query.
-**NB**: when building Oracle queries the best tool for this is Oracle's SQL Designer.
+**NB**: when building Oracle queries the best tool for this is Oracle's SQL Develeoper.
 Use this until the queries run efficiently and the data produced is verifiably correct
 0. create a data destination - in this case an OLEDB destination (see below)
 0. link the source and the destination and then set column mappings